statichunt/geeky-hugo/exampleSite/content/blog/cryptocurrency-mining.md

 #### Consider Cloud Mining

 If you do not want to invest in hardware, you can consider cloud mining.
 This involves paying a company to mine on your behalf, using their hardware.
 However, be aware that there are many scams in the cloud mining space, so research carefully before investing.

+#### Mining Pools Vs Self Mining

+You can mine on your own, or you can join a mining pool.
+Mining on your own is the most direct way to make money, technically all you need is hardware to get started.
+However, this can be a risky proposition.
+If you lose your hardware, you'll lose your investment.
+Mining pools group of investors are much safer because they provide security and stability.
+Like they say, its safety in numbers.

 #### Sum